The icenian

 Cover of "The Glass Key" by Dashiell Hammett featuring three characters and a newspaper.

-One of the most famous titles in book collecting—this was Frank Capra's personal copy, a notable piece that could easily fit within the context of a Norwich memoir or even appeal to fans of Philip Marlow novels.
+One of the most famous titles in book collecting—this was Frank Capra's personal copy,

 10 books that set the template for post war science fiction